-The number of local workers in the full-time equivalent work in Upper Lachlan Shire decreased by 53 between 2012/13 and 2017/18.
+The number of full-time equivalent local workers in Upper Lachlan Shire increased by decreased by -18 between 2013/14 and 2018/19.

-The largest change in the jobs held by the full-time equivalent local workers between 2012/13 and 2017/18 in Upper Lachlan Shire was for those employed in:
+The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in Upper Lachlan Shire were for those employed in:

-- Agriculture, Forestry and Fishing (-72 full-time equivalent local workers)
+- Public Administration and Safety (+17 full-time equivalent local workers)

 - Other Services (+14 full-time equivalent local workers)